 “This can be a top up that will control just about everything and the ease of spraying over the top of cane makes it convenient for farmers,” he said.

 Cane growers who haven’t tried the new herbicide this year can still use AmiTron later this season to control troublesome vines.
-A post-emergent spray of 1kg/ha can be applied in ratoons or plant cane after canopy closure for effective vine control.
+A post-emergent spray of up to 1kg/ha can be applied in ratoons or plant cane after canopy closure for effective vine control.